kodekloudhub/community-faq/docs/how-tos/virtualbox/networking-osboxes-centos7.md

 This guide will show you how to get networking functioning correctly on CentOS 7 desktop image from oxboxes that is used in the above courses.
 It is supplemental to the install instructions given in the courses.
 If you cannot connect to the VM using SHH (MobaXterm etc), or if the VM cannot reach the Internet, then this guide is for you!

-The assumption is that you have installed the image in VirtualBox, started it and logged into it, however it cannot connect to the internet and/or you cannot connect to it using an SSH client like MobaXterm.
+The assumption is that you have installed the image in VirtualBox, started it and logged into it, however it cannot connect to the internet and/or you cannot connect to it using an SSH client like MobaXterm, most likely due to the primary adapter `enps03` not having an IP address.

 Credentials to log into osboxes virtual machines are as follows.
 Note that for any `sudo` command, it will ask for this password.